 Make Loans Cheaper

 The idea of discharging your loans might look and sound exhaustive as it's not at all feasible.
 Well looking into deep gives you other legal options to explore around which can make your loans more bearable.
 These alternatives can help you to manage your loans at an affordable rate without discharging them.

 Federal student loans can get you Income-based repayment plan which might cap down your monthly payments from 10% to 20% of your income based on the eligibility of yours.
 It also has certain downgrades please look into it and do the necessary researches before getting into it.

-You can also go for forbearance or deferment where it allows you to hold your payments for a certain period of time where you are experiencing Financial hardship where the interest may accrue still with these plans.
+You can also go for forbearance or deferment program.
+It allows you to hold your payments for a certain period where you are experiencing Financial hardship, the interest may accrue still with these plans.

 Then there is student loan forgiveness where it forgives a certain part of your loan balances after a certain period of years.

 It holds certain eligibility to process the student loan forgiveness programs as it's been combined to work in the public sector.
 It provides forgiveness of loans generally after 10 years or 20 - 25 years.
 You have to pay tax for the amount that has been forgiven.

 Another option that is available for your student loan with a more affordable rate is to refinance your student loan debts.
 Whereby refinancing all your debts where it can help you to get a lower rate of interest and possibility to get lower monthly payments

 Refinancing from a private lender can also change the duration length of your student loans.
 The private lender can refinance both federal and private student loans.
 These might let you lose the perks and protections from the federal student loan such as income-based repayment plans.

 ignoring of debt will make things tough and hard situation worse scenario of the case.
 Going into default will make a host of situations creating bad consequences which could hurt your finances for a long period.